Dvarapala: Origin and forms

-The ancient sculpture of dvarapala in Thailand is made of a high-fired stoneware clay covered with a pale, almost milky celadon glaze.
+The ancient sculpture of dvarapala in Thailand is made of high-fired stoneware clay covered with a pale, almost milky celadon glaze.
 Ceramic sculptures of this type were produced in Thailand, during the Sukhothai and Ayutthaya periods, between the 14th and 16th centuries, at several kiln complexes located in northern Thailand.

-Depending on the size and wealth of the temple, the guardians could be placed singly, in pairs or in larger groups.
+Depending on the size and wealth of the temple, the guardians could be placed singly, in pairs, or in larger groups.
 Smaller structures may have had only one dvarapala.
 Often there was a pair placed on either side of the threshold to the shrine.
 Some larger sites may have had four (lokapālas, guardians of the four cardinal directions), eight, or 12.
 In some cases only the fierce face or head of the guardian is represented, a figure very common in the kratons in Java.